RetroSpecs-Suite/.github/profile/README.md

   <img src="./website.gif" alt="RetroSpecs Website" width="600"/>
 </div>

-# RetroSpecs - your memories, frame by frame (Winner of CheeseHacks 2024)
+# RetroSpecs - your memories, frame by frame
 *An AI-powered memory assistant for individuals with Alzheimer's*

-*Built for CheeseHacks 2024 🧀*
+*Built for and Winner of CheeseHacks 2024 🧀*

 ## Overview